 '''

 protocols {

 bgp asn {

 redistribute {

 connected {

-metric u32
+metric metric

-route-map text
+route-map map-name

+}

 }

 }

 }

 '''

 When this command has not been set, directly connected routes are not distributed into BGP.

 Use this command to redistribute directly connected routes into BGP.

 Use the set form of this command to direct the router to redistribute directly connected routes into BGP.